What are .deb Packages?

 .deb packages are files that contain compiled software and its

-Debian-based operating systems, including Debian, Ubuntu, Linux Mint, and many others.
-The .deb
+metadata (information such as name, version, dependencies, etc.) for Debian-based operating systems, including Debian, Ubuntu, Linux Mint, and many others.
+The .deb format is the standard for package management in these distributions.

-necessary components (executables, libraries, configuration files, etc.) and instruct the system on how to place
+These files simplify software installation, updates, and uninstallation because they bundle all the necessary components (executables, libraries, configuration files) and instruct the system on exactly where to place them.

 How to Install .deb Packages